BEAUTIFUL NATURAL WOOL

 Wool is a natural keratin fibre made by sheep, with a brand-new fleece grown every year.
 Sheep are sheared annually to remove their winter coats and keep them cool and comfortable in summer.
 Luckily for us, these warm fleeces can be spun into yarn and woven into cosy blankets and scarves.

-Although people having been using wool since the Stone Age, scientists have yet to produce a fibre that matches its unique natural properties of wool.
+Although people having been using wool since the Stone Age, scientists have yet to produce a fibre that matches the unique natural properties of wool.
 If they could, it would be hailed as a wonder of technology!

 FROM FLEECE TO BLANKET